Uncertainty-of-Information Scheduling: A Restless Multi-armed Bandit Framework: Conclusion

 \section{Conclusion}

 This paper adopted UoI as a metric for quantifying information freshness.
-We considered a system in which a central monitor observes multiple binary Markov processes through a communication channel.
-At each time step, one of the Markov processes is scheduled to update its state information to the monitor.
+We considered a system in which a central monitor observes multiple binary Markov processes through $m$ communication channels.
+At each time step, $m$ of the Markov processes are scheduled to update their state information to the monitor.
 The UoI of a Markov process corresponds to the monitor's uncertainty about its state.
 We studied the scheduling policies that minimize the time-averaged sum-UoI of the processes.
 We formulated the UoI scheduling problem as an RMAB.
 In this formulation, each bandit of the RMAB is a POMDP, and its UoI is a concave function of its belief state.
 We developed a Whittle index scheduling policy for the RMAB through the following steps: \begin{itemize} \item [1)] We first analyzed the single-bandit problem associated with the RMAB and established the threshold structure of the single-bandit problem’s optimal policy. \item [2)] We applied the threshold structure to develop a sufficient condition for the indexability of a single bandit, i.e., the monotonicity condition.
-In addition, we derived the hitting time for a belief state to evolve to the sampling (update) region, and obtained a closed-form expression for the value function of the bandit's Bellman equation. \item [3)] We proved, with the monotonicity condition and the closed-form value function, that monotonic bandits ($p+q<1$) and oscillating bandits ($p+q>1$) are both indexable, hence establishing the RMAB's indexability and the viability of a Whittle index policy. \item [4)] We further developed an algorithm to compute the Whittle index. \end{itemize} We remark that the results in this paper are valid not just for the UoI problem of focus here.
+In addition, we derived the hitting time for a belief state to evolve to the sampling (update) region, and obtained a closed-form expression for the value function of the bandit's Bellman equation. \item [3)] We proved, with the monotonicity condition and the closed-form value function, that monotonic bandits ($p+q<1$) and oscillating bandits ($p+q>1$) are both indexable, hence establishing the RMAB's indexability and the viability of a Whittle index policy. \item [4)] We further developed an algorithm to compute the Whittle index. \end{itemize} We also studied a special case where $p=q$, and showed that the closed-form expression of Whittle index is available in this case.
+We remark that the results in this paper are valid not just for the UoI problem of focus here.
 Specifically, our results and methods are valid for a class of RMABs wherein the bandits are binary Markov processes, and the penalties are concave functions (not limited to UoI) of the bandits' belief states.
 We demonstrated the excellent performance of our Whittle index policy for these RMABs by numerical results (UoI problems as well as other problems that fit into the class).